Visualize Colors

 Another form of a color palette diverges from two colors toward the neutral middle.

-Each side of the palette is anchored by a different color, each fading to a central neutral color toward the middle.
+Each side of the palette is anchored by a different color, which fades to a central neutral toward the middle.

-For lessR, the most straightforward method to define a divergent scale follows from the pre-defined sequential palettes such as “reds” and “blues” based on the HCL color names from Figure 23.
+For lessR, the most straightforward way to define a divergent scale is to use predefined sequential palettes such as “reds” and “blues” based on the HCL color names from Figure 23.
 The first parameter, pal, names the hue to be generated.
 If the scale is to be divergent, it names the left side of the scale.
 The second parameter, end_pal, indicates divergent.
 If present, it names the hue of the right side.
 An example of a divergent palette appears in Figure 28.

 getColors("reds", "blues", n=100, border="transparent")